SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

     ![](./Images/Lake23.png)

-    >**Note:** You might notice some additional tables appeared as shown below, please ignore the system tables which are shown ignore.
+    >**Note:** You might notice some additional tables appeared as shown below, please ignore the system tables which are shown in ignore.

     ![Screenshot of a data model.](./Images/ig.png)